dergigi/dergigi.github.io/collections/bitcoin/_posts/2021-03-14-the-responsibility-of-adopting-bitcoin.md

 individual nodes.
 Remove social and political identities, and the individual remains.
 Remove trusted third parties and external sources of truth, and the self-sovereign node remains.
-And just like human dignity is involable, the self-validating truth that your Bitcoin node represents is inviolable.
+And just like human dignity is inviolable, the self-validating truth that your Bitcoin node represents is inviolable.
 If an external authority could interfere with your node's truth, the whole point of Bitcoin would be moot.